ronna-s/go-ood/README.md

 Done?
 If not, don't worry.
 You have the entire conference ;)

-Let's review the code that made this possible and examine the features that made it possible
+Let's review the code that made this possible and examine the Go features it uses.

 Run
 ```bash